patrickcyubahiro/patrickcyubahiro/README.md

 - 👨🏽‍💻  Looking to collaborate on interesting boundary-pushing projects and any other projects that sound cool.

-- 🤙🏼  Ask me about Software and Web development, Technical writing, Javascript, PHP, C++, and Technology related ideas.
+- 🤙🏼  Ask me about software and web development, technical writing, JavaScript, PHP, C++, and technology related ideas.

 - 🦁  Pronouns: He/Him.